De Havilland Australia

-de Havilland Aircraft Pty Ltd (DHA) was part of de Havilland, then became a separate company.
-It acquired the Commonwealth Aircraft Corporation in 1985 and was purchased by Boeing in 2000 and merged with the Boeing owned AeroSpace Technologies of Australia (formerly the Government Aircraft Factories) to become Hawker de Havilland Aerospace Pty Ltd. In 2009, the name was changed to Boeing Aerostructures Australia (BAA) and is a subsidiary of Boeing Australia Ltd.
+de Havilland Aircraft Pty Ltd (DHA) was an Australian subsidiary of the British aircraft manufacturer de Havilland, founded in 1927.
+It acquired the Commonwealth Aircraft Corporation in 1985 and was purchased by Boeing in 2000 and merged with the Boeing owned AeroSpace Technologies of Australia (formerly Government Aircraft Factories) to become Hawker de Havilland Aerospace Pty Ltd. In 2009, the name was changed to Boeing Aerostructures Australia and is a subsidiary of Boeing Australia.

 Early years and WWII

-In March 1927 the de Havilland Aircraft Company established DHA in Melbourne, its first overseas subsidiary.
+In March 1927 the de Havilland established DHA in Melbourne, its first overseas subsidiary.
 Its founder was Hereward de Havilland.
 DHA was set up to sell de Havilland products in Australia, to assemble aircraft that had been sold, and to provide repair and spare parts services.
 In 1930 DHA relocated to Mascot aerodrome in Sydney.

 Prior to World War II DHA did not undertake any production of aircraft (although de Havilland designs were licence-built by other Australian organisations, most notably Qantas, the Larkin Aircraft Supply Company and the Cockatoo Island Naval Dockyard under Lawrence Wackett).
 In the late 1930s DHA began production of propellers both for the local market and for delivery to the parent company.
 In 1939 DHA delivered 20 DH.82 Tiger Moths assembled from imported fuselages and locally-built wings to the Royal Australian Air Force (RAAF).
-Another order for 50 DH.94 Moth Minors DH.94 Moth Minors was also received - in October that year - from the Australian Department of Supply and Development, at least four of these having been built at Mascot using locally manufactured components.
+Another order for 50 DH.94 Moth Minors was also received - in October that year - from the Australian Department of Supply and Development, at least four of these having been built at Mascot using locally manufactured components.
 After the outbreak of war, the RAAF selected the Tiger Moth as its primary trainer and in 1940 DHA commenced licensed manufacture at a new facility at Bankstown; when production ended in February 1945 over one thousand had been built.
 DHA also licence-built 87 DH.84 Dragons from 1942 and 212 DH.98 Mosquitos from 1943 for the RAAF.

 In 1942 DHA produced its first indigenous design.
 In March that year the RAAF issued a specification for a small transport glider.
 DHA responded with the DHA-G1 a high-wing design incorporating the nose section of the Dragon then being built.
 The first of two DHA-G1s was flown in June 1942.
 The RAAF ordered the improved seven-seat DHA-G2 in 1943: these differed from the DHA-G1 in having a larger fuselage and wing.
 By this time the threat of invasion of Australia by Japan and the rationale for the type had passed and only six were produced.